Choosing Wings: Our family gap year and trip around the world

 Pro tip: We recently added the Chase Ink Business Preferred to our wallets for business expenses, as it gave us a sign-up bonus of 80,000 Ultimate Rewards points (transferrable to many other programs or directly redeemable), offers 3x points for travel and business expenses and carries an annual fee of only $95!

 We generally prefer to stay in vacation homes rather than hotels.
 They offer more space for our family to feel comfortable, a kitchen for quick breakfasts and lunch packing, and often laundry facilities so that we can pack light.
 We’ve been fortunate to find a great partner for this trip in GuestToGuest, an international leader in home exchanges.
 Most people think of home exchange as it’s shown in The Holiday – Cameron Diaz and Kate Winslet go to stay at each other’s houses (and find quirky romances in the process) and GuestToGuest has that traditional option (sorry, Jude Law not included).
 They also have a more flexible non-reciprocal option that allows you to earn points for hosting guests, which you can then use to stay in any home available through the network!
 For instance, Cameron goes to Kate’s house for Christmas and then Kate goes to JLaw’s house for New Year’s.
 Throughout our trip, we’ll be staying in GuestToGuest properties wherever they’re available – and I must say, we’ve booked some gorgeous homes and some beautiful locations!
+You can find all the details here.
 We’ll be sharing more info on how to use GuestToGuest and showing you the awesome places we’re staying, so stay tuned.
 In the meantime, head over and sign yourself up — by going through the full registration and verification process, you’ll score enough points to try out the service as a guest before you even host in your own home.
 Sign up here to get an extra 100 bonus points as well.

 While we’ve had great luck booking GuestToGuest homes in some countries, they are still growing their presence in others.
 In some remote areas without many restaurants or grocery stores, we’ll be staying at all-inclusive resorts or hotels to ease culinary logistics.
 In other places, we’ll rely on Airbnb for our accommodations.
 If you’ve never tried Airbnb, you can save $40 on your first booking here.
 Pro tip: If you add your work email address and book a business trip, you get an extra $50 Airbnb credit.